 What is the Pay and When is Payday at Allegis Communications?

 The pay will be commensurate with your experience.
 The company pays by the page rather than by the audio hour, and the rate will depend on how fast you can type.
+You must transcribe at least 100 pages per week to remain under contract with them.

 It appears that pay is weekly and via direct deposit or a mailed check.